Read more on the CDC website and get the Resuming Business Toolkit.

 Everyone making a purchase from a Black-owned business during Shop Black Week November 20-27th should hashtag #shopblackweek and let everyone know about any purchases including business names, locations, dates and photos.

 Source: Shop Black Week

 Need branding, graphic design, printing or content creation?
 Camrose provides affordable brochures, business cards, flyers, magazines, funeral programs, booklets, banners, videography, photography, social media marketing, web design/development, domain registration, website hosting, brand merchandise and more.
 Call 404.590.4716.

-Learn computer coding and how to use popular computer programs.
-Perfect for adults and youth. wecodeacademy.com C. R. Moses – Founder/Instructor, WeCodeAcademy
+Learn computer coding and how to use popular computer programs virtually with live instructors.
+Perfect for adults, youth and senior citizens. wecodeacademy.com C. R. Moses – Founder/Instructor, WeCodeAcademy

 The Gwinnett County Black Chamber of Commerce (GCBCC) was founded to address a need for Black-owned business growth in the area.